GoMyCodeAfrica/fullstackjs-course/15 React/6_components.md

   }
 }

-export default People;
+export default People
 ```

 ### Exercise
-In place of rendering text "Fail/Pass" use styling to color the name of person depending on his score:
+Instead of rendering text "Fail/Pass" use styling to color the name of person depending on his score:
 - if < 50 => RED
 - if >= 50 => GREEN